 If you plan on driving to campus, you must purchase a parking permit, as they are not covered by the MOWR Program.
 In order to increase your chances of receiving a parking permit in a close proximity to your classes, wait to purchase your parking pass until after you have registered for classes.

-Most MOWR students (unless they are living on campus) will qualify for a Commuter Permit or Carpool Permit.
+Most dual enrollment students (unless they are living on campus) will qualify for a Commuter Permit or Carpool Permit.
 For more information, including lot availability, cost, and contact information, click here.

 Get Eagle Card